-1.3 JOB ORDER/CONTRACT CLOSEOUT CONFERENCE
+1.3 CONTRACT CLOSEOUT Meeting

-A. Job Order/Contract Closeout Conference: The Owner will schedule and conduct a Job Order/Contract closeout conference, at a time convenient to the Owner and

-Design Professional, but no later than sixty (60) days prior to the scheduled inspection date for Substantial Completion.
+A. Contract Closeout Meeting: The Owner will schedule and conduct a Contract closeout meeting, at a time convenient to the Owner and Design Professional, but no later than sixty (60) days prior to the scheduled inspection date for Substantial Completion.

-- 1. The Owner will conduct the conference to review requirements and responsibilities related to Job Order/Contract closeout. - 2.
+- 1. The Owner will conduct the meeting to review requirements and responsibilities related to Contract closeout. - 2.
 Attendees: Representatives of the Owner, testing agency, commissioning authority, Design Professional, and their consultants; Contractor and its superintendent; major subcontractors; suppliers; and other concerned parties shall attend the meeting.
-Participants at the meeting shall be familiar with Project and authorized to make binding decisions on matters relating to the Work - 3.
-Agenda: Discuss items of significance that could affect or delay Job Order/Contract closeout, including the following: - a.
-Status of Job Order/Contract Turnover Documents. - b.
+Participants at the meeting shall be familiar with Project and authorized to make binding decisions on matters relating to the Work. - 3.
+Agenda: Discuss items of significance that could affect or delay Contract closeout, including the following: - a.
+Status of Contract Turnover Documents. - b.
 Procedures required prior to inspection for Substantial Completion and for final inspection for acceptance. - c.
 Requirements for preparing sustainable documentation. - d.
 Requirements for submitting final operation and maintenance manual. - e.
 Requirements for Permits, Licenses and Certificates. - f.
 Preparation of Contractor's list of incomplete Work items. - g.
 Procedures for processing Application for Payment at Substantial Completion and final payment. - h.
 Submittal procedure. - i.
-Installation of the Owner's furniture, fixtures, and equipment. - j.
+[Installation of the Owner's furniture, fixtures, and equipment.] - j.
 Responsibility for removing temporary facilities and controls. - 4.
 Minutes: The Owner or Design Professional will record and distribute meeting minutes.